 Some apple varieties produce sterile pollen.
 These trees are called Triploids and will not pollinate other trees.
 Triploid trees can be pollinated by other trees and produce excellent fruit; they just cannot be depended on to pollinate your other trees.
-We offer three Triploid varieties this year in our plant sale; Summer Rambo, Fallawater, and Winesap Blacktwig; all three trees are excellent apples.
+We offer two Triploid varieties this year in our plant sale; Fallawater, and Mammoth Blacktwig; both trees are excellent apples.